-Working hand in hand with strategic interventions, street enhancements and delivery of new town centre amenity and attractions, shorter term, lower cost initiatives can be delivered to achieve immediate improvements and encourage the local community to re-engage with their town centre.
+Working hand in hand with strategic interventions, street enhancements and delivery of new Town Centre amenity and attractions, shorter term, lower cost initiatives can be delivered to achieve immediate improvements and encourage the local community to re-engage with their Town Centre.

-Brightscaping projects have been identified to deliver an immediate boost to town centre aesthetics and amenity and, in particular, provide opportunities to connect local people with the delivery of public art and beautification projects.
+Brightscaping projects have been identified to deliver an immediate boost to Town Centre aesthetics and amenity and, in particular, provide opportunities to connect local people with the delivery of public art and beautification projects, such as shopfront art installations.

-These opportunities have been identified to create a series of new 'bright spots' across the town centre that could in turn form part of a new destination set and visitor offer.
+These opportunities have been identified to create a series of new 'bright spots' across the Town Centre that could in turn form part of a new destination set and visitor offer.